Edwards-R/understanding_docs/maintaining-a-global-system.md

 # Maintaining a global system
 > This doc needs to outline the one-to-many relationships and let me use interpretations without having to constantly point out that they refer to the same type concept & the type concepts refer to the same type name

+> Idea from S: Do example of cardinality as human body.
+One body has two arms, each arm has 5 fingers.
+Each finger still belongs to the same body.?

 In the previous chapter on designing human-centric labels, it was mentioned that interpretations may be regional in nature rather than global.
 Given that a core tenet of the Linnaean taxonomic system is its global nature, how can a regional nomenclature maintain global applicability?
 The answer lies in the hierarchy of these elements.

 ## The three elements